Summer Reading

 - It must be a book that is not a movie.

 - It must be a book that you have not read for another class, or will not read in the upcoming year.
-Books for the upcoming year include Catcher in the Rye, Fahrenheit 451, Macbeth, American Like Me and When the Emperor Was Divine.
+Books for the upcoming year include Catcher in the Rye, Fahrenheit 451, Macbeth, American Like Me, When the Emperor Was Divine and A People's History of Heaven.

 Here is a link to possible book choices for Sophomore Accelerated English for those who prefer to choose from a list.
 However, you are not required to choose a book from this list.